kugua233/SRV_TSL/README.md

 This program mainly implements the SRV_TSL algorithm which was described in our paper:

-Two Aadaptive Reference Vectors Strategies for Many-Objective Optimization
+Aadaptive Reference Vectors Strategies for Many-Objective Optimization

 **************************************************************************************************************************************